huy/browser_programming/README.markdown

 The format is `eventname selector: method`, where eventname and selector are from JQuery, which means call `toggleAllComplete` if we click on DOM element returned by the CSS selector `#toggle-all`.
+The method defined as an event handler of  the View can call Model Layer, other Views and utilities.

 see